use-pico/pico/packages/cls/README.md

 #### Precedence Rules

-The override system follows a clear, predictable order:
+The override system follows a clear, predictable order.
+This is the canonical reference for merge semantics used across the docs:

 1. **Base/default rules** (from contract definition)
 2. **Variant matched rules** (in definition order)